 Learning to speak another language opens the door to another culture.
 It also opens the door to wider understanding, to appreciating differences and to looking for alternative solutions to problems.

-However, becoming bilingual does not happen overnight.
-If you speak a different language at home than what the school environment offers, you should allow 6-24 months before your child comfortably converses in the new language.
+However, becoming multilingual does not happen overnight.
+If you speak a different language at home than what the school environment offers, you should allow 6-24 months before your child comfortably converses in a new language.

 Even though there are individual differences, there is much you can do to ease your child’s learning experience by getting personally involved.
-While exposure to a new language is broadly beneficial, your child will benefit even more if you make a long-term commitment to keeping up the language support well into your child’s teenage years.
+While exposure to a new language or languages is broadly beneficial, your child will benefit even more if you make a long-term commitment to keeping up the language support well into your child’s teenage years.